Emergency Care Attendant (EMT) Schools in Ohio

 Jobs for Emergency Care Attendant (EMT) Grads in Ohio

-There are 800 people in the state and 15,380 people in the nation working in emergency care attendant (EMT ambulance) jobs.
+800 people in the state and 15,380 in the nation are employed in jobs related to emergency care attendant (emt ambulance).

 Wages for Emergency Care Attendant (EMT) Jobs in Ohio